lintheyoung/starter-hugo-academic/content/home/experience.md

         Under my father's influence, I developed a keen interest in mechanical and electrical design, and my self-taught nature from a young age allowed me to independently complete the following projects:
         * (Middle school)Constructed a crane that can be controlled using a joystick remote.
 This Arduino-based project earned me a second prize on the Geekfans website.
         * (High school)Designed a device that can securely attach multiple infrared detection probes to the underside of a vehicle.
 This device is used to detect animals underneath the vehicle, and it wirelessly consolidates the detection signals, transmitting them to an onboard receiving and display device.
 The project received a third prize in the provincial youth science and technology competition.
         * (High school)Designed a helmet to detect whether the driver is wearing it properly while driving.
 If the helmet is not worn correctly, it emits an alarm or disables the vehicle's ignition button.
-This project received a third prize in the provincial youth science and technology competition.
+This project received a second prize in the provincial youth science and technology competition.

 design:
   columns: '1'